 - If you’re making contact by phone, write, practise and use a script.

-- Be prepared to conduct your interview on the spot, if your contact says that now is a good time
+- Be prepared to conduct your interview on the spot.
+Your contact may say that now is a good time.

 - explain who you are, who referred you and what information you’re looking for

 - ask for 10 to 15 minutes of the person’s time